iver-wharf/iver-wharf.github.io/docs/usage-wharfyml/the-wharf-ci-yml-file.md

 <!-- div:left-panel -->

-The `.wharf-ci.yml` file is located at the **root** path of each projects repositories.
-The file is sometimes referred to as the projects "build definition".
+The `.wharf-ci.yml` file is located at the **root** path of each project's repository.
+The file is sometimes referred to as the project's "build definition".

 When Wharf inspects a project, either when importing or building, it will start